 Since glaucoma is a lifelong eye problem, if you have it, you’ll most likely become dependent on eye drops or other medications to control your intraocular eye pressure (IOP).
 William E. Whitson, MD, and the team at Whitson Vision in Indianapolis and Avon, Indiana, offer iStent inject®, the latest treatment for lowering IOP and reducing your dependency on glaucoma medications.
 If you have cataracts and high IOP, iStent inject may be an ideal solution to restore your vision and effectively manage glaucoma risk factors.
 Call the office or schedule an appointment online today to learn more.

 The iStent inject procedure is cataract surgery and glaucoma therapy all in one single procedure.
-During cataract surgery, which Dr. Whitson generally performs while you’re under a local anesthetic, she implants the tiny iStent inject device into your eye.
+During cataract surgery, which Dr. Whitson generally performs while you’re under a local anesthetic, they implant the tiny iStent inject device into your eye.
 You can’t feel it or see it, as the iStent inject is the smallest medical implant available, but it functions to drain fluid from your eye, reducing pressure from glaucoma.

 The iStent inject is safe, effective, and it can potentially reduce your need for glaucoma eye drops and medications in the long run.

 Once Dr. Whitson implants the iStent inject into your eye, the device creates two openings between the front part of your eye and its natural drainage pathway.
 These openings allow fluid to flow more freely, thus safely lowering intraocular pressure.

 The iStent inject is made of surgical-grade titanium.
 It’s preloaded into a single-use inserter that allows Dr. Whitson to accurately place the implant exactly where it needs to go inside your eye.
 Once implanted, the iStent inject works continually to keep fluid moving through the eye as it would naturally, so it keeps your eye pressure at normal levels.